-After considering the needs of our pupils, we plan to allocate our funding as described in the table below.
+After considering the needs of our pupils, we allocated our funding as described in the table below.
 We have used the EEF toolkit to inform our decisions about the evidence that supports each approach.

 For more detailed information, see www.educationendowmentfoundation.org